hyperboria/docs/install/fedora.md

 The Distributed Hash Table algorithm is a core component of cjdns - which is vulnerable to a Denial of Service attack known as "Sybil".
 This attack can block specific updates to the DHT - to prevent your node from joining a mesh, for instance.

 On the positive side, you can safely use telnet to cjdns IPs and the http protocol is automatically encrypted (but you need a secure DNS or raw ip to be sure you are talking to the right node).
 Many other protocols are automatically encrypted while using cjdns.
 In general, connecting to a raw cjdns IP is functionally equivalent to SSL/TLS with both client and server authentication.

+Since the cjdroute core routing code parses network packets from untrusted sources, it is a security risk and is heavily sandboxed.
+It runs as the cjdns user in a chroot jail in an empty directory, with RLIMIT_NPROC set to 1 to disable forking.
+Seccomp is used to limit available system calls to only those actually needed.
+Installing the cjdns-selinux package installs a targeted selinux policy that also restricts what the privileged process can access.

 Advanced config
 ---------------